hulyak/a-to-z-coding-resources/docs/free-websites-1.md

 ---
-title: 70+ Free Websites For Learning How to Code
+title: Websites For Learning How to Code
+slug: /
 ---

 I have been going through my bookmark list yesterday and decided to make a list of my bookmarks.
 I will share websites you can visit while learning to code in this blog post.